Arrange a callback

 When erected properly, scaffolding can make it much easier for construction projects to be carried out safely.
 Whether retiling a roof or replacing windows on a multi-storey building, scaffolding usually provides a much safer and more stable base to work from than ladders could ever offer.
 However, accidents involving scaffolding can and do happen.
 If you’re injured whilst working on scaffolding or if you’re hurt by items falling from a scaffold, you could be compensated for your injuries.

 You can call upon the help of our advisors if you are thinking of making a scaffolding accident claim.
 During your first call, we’ll review your case with you for free.
 If the case appears to be viable, we could ask one of our personal injury solicitors to start your claim.
 If they agree to represent you, there won’t be any solicitors fees payable upfront.
-That’s because you’ll benefit from a No Win No Fee service.
+That’s because you’ll benefit from a No Win, No Fee service.
 As a result, the claims process should be much less stressful from start to finish.

 Whether you’ve been injured on scaffolding on a building site at work or if you’re a member of the public who’s been injured, you could be compensated if: